ucare-uchicago/mlec-sim/README.md

 A simulator to simulate how different erasure coding approaches behaves against disk failures in storage systems and analyze their performance including durability, rebuild IO, network traffic, availability etc.

+An artifact for our paper is provided in Chameleon Trovi at https://chameleoncloud.org/experiment/share/6bec6d21-a9d3-42bc-ab2a-72f7bad62acc

 ## High level logic
 1. Generate failure times (following a specific distribution e.g. exponential distribution) for all the drives in the system
 2. Select the failure times that are less than the mission time (e.g. one year).